MichelePezza/CopyLinksplusplus/README.md

 # CopyLinks++

-CopyLinks++ is a Firefox Addon to copy links to clipboard from the open pages.
-It is able to filter links by a list of destination domains.
-It can also collect magnet links.

 Copylinks++ extracts all links from all opened tabs, sorts them, removes duplicates, and copies them to clipboard.

 Copylinks++ allow you to choose where to copy from: